GhnimiWael/Face_Detection_and_Recognition/README.md

 pip install -r requirements.txt
 ```

+## Environment Information:
+- Python Version: 3.10.6
+- Operating System: Ubuntu 22.04.2 LTS x86_64
+- Memory: 16 GiB
+- CPU: Intel i5-8250U (8) @ 3.400GHz
+- GPU: Intel UHD Graphics 620

+This environment provides the necessary platform for running Python scripts and performing various tasks involving face detection and recognition using OpenCV and other related libraries.
+The powerful CPU and sufficient memory ensure smooth execution and efficient processing of image data.
+The Intel UHD Graphics 620 GPU provides hardware acceleration, if needed, for computationally intensive tasks related to computer vision and deep learning.

 ## Paper

 You can find a detailed paper titled "Face Detection and Recognition Using Python" in the repository.
 [Download the paper (PDF)](https://github.com/GhnimiWael/Face_Detection_and_Recognition/blob/main/Face%20Detection%20and%20Recognition%20Using%20Python.pdf).